forvalho/household/README.md

 - **Admin Dashboard**: Create and manage tasks, view member statistics, and generate reports
 - **Member Dashboard**: View and manage assigned tasks with a simple interface
 - **Task Management**: Create, assign, and track task completion
-- **Chores Board**: A simple board for members to see their tasks categorized by status (To Do, In Progress, Done).
+- **Tasks Board**: A simple board for members to see their tasks categorized by status (To Do, In Progress, Done).
 - **Points System**: Tasks earn points based on difficulty
 - **Recurring Tasks**: Support for daily and weekly recurring tasks
 - **Member Profiles**: Customizable avatars and names